 - Attend classes and gain practical experience in a professional atmosphere at a recognized academic medical center and university.

-- All CRNAs at Wake Forest Baptist are hired as clinical instructors.
+- All CRNAs at Atrium Health Wake Forest Baptist are hired as clinical instructors.

-- All anesthesiologist instructors at Wake Forest Baptist are also faculty members of the School of Medicine.
+- All anesthesiologist instructors at Wake Forest Baptist are also faculty members of Wake Forest University School of Medicine.

-- Receive access to resources and library at Wake Forest School of Medicine.
+- Receive access to resources and library at the school of medicine.

 - Be covered by a professional liability policy paid for by North Carolina Baptist Hospital (NCBH).